2019

 [Later note (8-6-2022): Not, perhaps, if you have considerable passive income.]

 ● Friday, 7-19-2019: In deciding whether to retaliate against my next-door neighbors to the east, among the guidelines I’ve come to use is what I call the rule of one: If, during a retaliation cycle (one morning to the next), these neighbors are perfectly quiet, committing no offenses whatsoever against me—except one—and it’s an unusual kind of attack; then, even if I find that one act to be a genuine aggression, I suspend retaliation.
 That pattern suggests to me a carefully controlled experiment, to test whether I’ll find that act offensive, or sufficiently so to react to it.
-I refrain from retaliating because I dislike being finessed; I’m loathe to gratify their little scheme; and I’m reluctant to allow them to build a dossier on me, or to give them a weapon to use against me.
+I refrain from retaliating because I dislike being finessed; I’m loath to gratify their little scheme; and I’m reluctant to allow them to build a dossier on me, or to give them a weapon to use against me.
 I wait for an offense in a less pristine background, for a more obvious or traditional offense, or for—my favorite—a cycle in which there are at least two offenses, when my retaliation will be ambiguous—it will be unclear exactly which action, or perhaps all of them, I’m reacting to.
 These people are no match for me.

 Alas, it’s a Pyrrhic victory.
 I lose the war by having to constantly fight, by constantly being under attack.
 But if I have to fight (and I do have to fight—as much as I resent having to “dance” when someone shoots at my feet, the alternative is getting shot) . . . it’s better to win than to lose.
 At least I have the satisfaction of knowing that the aggressors are suffering even more than I am.
 And I know that my (retaliatory) attacks on neighbors are more effective than their attacks on me, because, when I sometimes try to imagine their situation relative to me, I see their pain as unthinkable: if someone were doing to me what I’m doing to them, I couldn’t live with it—I’d have to move, or commit murder.